F5Networks/f5-openstack-docs/os-deploy-guide_liberty.md

 ## Configure OpenStack

 Congratulations!
-You now have an OpenStack deployment.
+You now have an OpenStack Liberty deployment.
 Next, you'll need to configure your network, add projects and users, and launch instances.
-Please see our [OpenStack configuration guide](os-config-guide.md) for instructions.
+Please see our [OpenStack configuration guide](http://f5networks.github.io/f5-openstack-docs/os-config-guide_liberty/) for instructions.

 You can log in to the Horizon dashboard at the URL provided, using the username and password found in *keystonerc_admin*. **If you change your password in Horizon, be sure to update this file with the new password.**